Webinars provide the opportunity to access statewide and national trainers at your own computer and on your own time.

 - culturally responsive crisis intervention and advocacy

 - criminal justice options

 - civil legal options

 The SART (Sexual Assault Response Team) Institute focuses on Colorado-based best practices and innovations in sexual assault collaborations and response.
 The Institute is ideal for both new and established teams.
-We are pleased to be bringing back the annual SART Institute in 2020!
+We are pleased to be bringing back the SART Institute in 2020!